Skip to Content

 Kristen enjoying the views from Crab Cooker

-The land surrounding the Mammoth hot springs area is managed by the Bureau of Land Management or National Forest Service and dispersed camping is allowed in the certain areas.
+The land surrounding the Mammoth hot springs area is managed by the Bureau of Land Management or National Forest Service.
+Dispersed camping is allowed in the certain areas including the parking lot.

 Hotel Options